SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch15:file_attributes.md

 19. summarize the usage of `set-UID/set-GID/sticky bit`.

-    * set-UID: gain priviledge (only useful for compiled binaries)
+    * set-UID: gain priviledge (only useful for compiled binaries on Linux because on interptreted scripts this bit is always ignored)

     * set-GID: